Explore the Program

-- Complete the degree program in less than two years by taking two courses per semester – ideal for the busy classroom teacher looking for flexibility and applicability.
+- Complete the degree program in less than 1.5 years by taking two courses per semester – ideal for the busy classroom teacher looking for flexibility and applicability.

 - Holistically support students' social, emotional, cultural, linguistic, and academic development and achievement.

-- Plan and implement classroom instruction and assessment that integrates language domains (i.e., listening, speaking, reading, and writing) into rigorous literacy and content area teaching.
+- Plan and implement classroom instruction and assessment that integrates language into rigorous literacy and content area teaching.

-- Find and utilize culturally and linguistically relevant literature, materials, technology, and other resources to target and support ELs’ unique funds of knowledge and learning needs.
+- Find and utilize culturally and linguistically relevant literature, materials and technology, to support learning, literacy, and biliteracy.

 - CIEP 471: Theoretical Foundations for Teaching ESL/Bilingual

-- CIEP 472: Methods and Materials for Teaching ESL
+- CIEP 472: Methods and Materials for Teaching ESL/Bilingual

 - CIEP 473: Instructional Leadership for Multicultural Schools

-Length of the Program: Students can complete the program in two years by takings two classes each semester for five semesters (e.g., Fall, Spring, Summer, Fall, Spring, Summer).
+Length of the Program: Students complete the program in 1.5 years, takings two classes each semester for five semesters (i.e., Spring, Summer, Fall, Spring, Summer).
 Should the need arise to deviate from the cohort, students have five years from acceptance to complete the program.

 Continuous Enrollments: Master's students in Language, Culture, and Curriculum are required to maintain the status of continuous enrollment during their program of studies.
 This means that during each semester of each academic year (excluding Summer Sessions), each student must enroll in at least one course.
 A formal leave of absence may be granted upon request and the approval of the School of Education’s Associate Dean of Student Academic Services.

 Clinical Experiences: Students will complete clinical experiences integrated within individual courses.
-For students who are not currently teaching in a classroom with ELLs, additional clinical hours may be required outside of coursework.
+For students who are not currently teaching, additional clinical hours may be required outside of coursework.